Content is provided by the firm.

 With relentless focus on the clients’ objectives, Brown Rudnick provides business-focused solutions that address today’s ever-changing, ever-demanding competitive marketplace.
 Assembling cross-disciplinary teams to suit clients’ specific needs, Brown Rudnick focuses its attention on those practice areas and industries where the firm is, or can be, a recognized leader, including bankruptcy and corporate restructuring; complex litigation and international arbitration; corporate, securities and M&A; distressed debt and claims trading; emerging companies; energy, utilities and environmental; executive compensation and ERISA; finance; funds; government contracts; government law and strategies; health care; intellectual property; intellectual property litigation; life sciences; real estate; tax; white collar defense and government investigations.

 An important strategic focus includes representing hedge funds both domestically and internationally.
 Brown Rudnick serves funds clients in a wide spectrum of investment activities such as fund transactions, distressed debt and claims trading, portfolio company acquisitions and dispositions, and shareholder activism.
 When representing funds as bondholders in major domestic or international corporations, Brown Rudnick, unlike many of its competitors, has the ability to be directly adverse to leading commercial banks that may be at odds with bondholders in the capital structure.
-This has allowed the firm to occupy a key strategic position in the legal market: to act conflict-free against these major financial institutions in complex global litigation and other high-value matters.
+This has allowed the Firm to occupy a key strategic position in the legal market: to act conflict-free against these major financial institutions in complex global litigation and other high-value matters.

-Brown Rudnick also differentiates itself through representation of private equity and venture funds and venture-backed companies across the US and throughout Europe.
+Brown Rudnick also differentiates itself through representation of private equity and venture funds and venture-backed companies across the U.S. and throughout Europe.
 Fueled in part by the needs of clients in the technology and life sciences sectors, Brown Rudnick’s prowess in closing complex cross-border acquisitions and financings is notable for a firm of its size.
 Brown Rudnick drives life-cycle client relationships by providing all necessary strategic advice, from company organization through all stages of a client’s growth and financing, to the client’s final sale or IPO and its ongoing needs as a public company.
-The firm’s active patent practice, licensing and IP Litigation Team complement this slate of services, helping clients to protect, defend and leverage their key business assets.
+The Firm’s active patent practice, licensing and IP Litigation Practice Group complement this slate of services, helping clients to protect, defend and leverage their key business assets.